Skip to main content

 The "Required to Proceed" Setting

-When you click the Settings gear icon on a Submit card, you'll see a toggle for
+When you click the Settings gear icon on a Submit card, you'll see a toggle for "Required to proceed":

 • Toggle ON: Learners must submit a file before they can advance to the next card